nickgrealy/poll-mailbox-trigger/README.md

 ---

 ## Backlog
+1. Setup a standard, whereby any Jenkins job is triggered, by the subject name.
+1. test email connections using SSH keys
+1. update screenshots
 1. interpret email body directly as build parameters (see mailto links)
-1. Setup a standard, whereby any Jenkins job is triggered, by the subject name.
 1. Add config as build parameters?

 ### To Document
 1. Test and Document config examples for connecting to MS Exchange